Adding pedals is a lot of fun.

 Though some think of the volume pedal as one of the most important on any one pedalboard, and would assume it gets heavy use in just about any rig, regardless of situation.

-Here are a few situations that I would say definitively make you an ideal volume pedal candidate:
+Here are a few of those situations that I would say definitively make you an ideal volume pedal candidate:

 - You play in a group with a second guitar player or keyboard player